dotlang/language/doc/RFE.md

 `Set = @("/core/set")`
 `SetUtils = @("/core/set")`
 `@("/core/set").Helpers{}.format`
+Proposal:
+1. Import notation gives a struct type.
+2. To instantiate a struct, you must define values for types or bindings that don't have values:
+`x: int`
+`T: type`
+`process: (int ->int)`
+3. Inside a module or struct, you have a closure which is access to bindings defined at outside scope.
+4. If you have a struct type (which can also be a module), you only have access to it's inner types.
+Not the ones without value e.g. `T: type`.
+B
+5. If you have a struct binding, you have access to everything defined inside it (not private of course)

 ? - The border between type and binding becomes more and more blurred.
 We can define a struct type with some functions.